French, BA

 Elective Courses6-18

-Choose any 1000-2000 level course that is not applied in Areas C or E.
+Choose any 1000-2000 level course that is not applied in Core IMPACTS (A or E).

 Upper Division Major Requirements 33